Academic Internship Program

 The Washington Center is affiliated with more than 400 colleges and universities in the U.S. Your final cost will depend on how the program works at your college or university.

-Our fees are usually offset by financial assistance and scholarships or through arrangements with your school.
+Our fees could be offset by financial assistance or through arrangements with your school.
 You may find that a semester or summer with TWC is comparable in cost to what you’d pay for the same term on campus.

 |Fees||Spring 2018||Summer 2018||Fall 2018|

 *$125 application fee is only for students enrolled in institutions outside of the U.S. This covers the cost of shipping materials via FedEx